itn-trust/itn-did-spec/README.md

 ## Security Considerations

 For all `did:itn` DIDs, the initial asset creation, and subsequent updates are executed using `Ed25519` keys, which are widely recognized as a robust and secure cryptographic mechanism. `Confirm With Umed & Andreas - if the keys are different.
 DELETE THIS COMMENT LATER.`

+- Authentication service utilizing [OAuth2](https://oauth.net/2/) for REST APIs and [DIF DID AuthN](https://identity.foundation/working-groups/authentication.html) for DIF DIDcomm messaging
+- Keys are specified in the DID Document in Verification Methods object for various Verification Relationships.
+- ITN heavily relies on W3C DIDs (Decentralized Identifiers) and VCs (Verifiable Credentials) employ cryptographic mechanisms and decentralized trust models to mitigate the risks associated with various forms of attacks.
+- Within ITN, actors of [W3C VC Data Model](https://www.w3.org/TR/vc-data-model-2.0/) - Issuer, Holder, and Verifier MUST be an ITN DID associated with corresponding DID Document.

+Here's how ITN can prevent the specific attacks outlined:

+1. Eavesdropping

+ITN DID can facilitate the establishment of secure communication channels between parties by encrypting messages exchanged between DIDs using cryptographic keys defined in the corresponding DID Documents.
+DIDs and VCs use cryptographic signatures to ensure that communication between parties is encrypted and authenticated.
+This prevents unauthorized interception and eavesdropping of sensitive information.

+2. Replay

+VCs typically include timestamps & cryptogrphic signtaures to prevent replay attacks.
+Cryptographic signatures are generated using the cryptographic keys are defined in the corresponding DID Documents.
+Additionally, ITN DID can be combined with secure channels (e.g., HTTPS) to prevent unauthorized retransmission of captured communication.

+3. Message Insertion

+VCs MUST be signed by the issuer, ensuring that any unauthorized insertion of messages would result in a signature mismatch and detection of tampering.

+4. Deletion:

+`Need help here... not sure`

+5. Modification:

+VCs ensure data integrity, as any unauthorized modification of messages would result in a signature mismatch and detection of tampering.

+6. Denial of Service (DoS):

+DIDs and VCs do not inherently prevent DoS attacks, but service providers can implement rate limiting, access controls, and other security measures to mitigate the impact of DoS attacks.

+7. Amplification:

+DIDs and VCs themselves do not amplify attacks.
+However, service providers implementing DID and VC systems should follow best practices to prevent abuse and exploitation of their services.

+8. Man-in-the-Middle (MitM):

+DIDs and VCs use cryptographic techniques such as Decentralized public key infrastructure (DPKI) and cyrptographic signatures to prevent unauthorized interception and manipulation of communication between parties.
+By verifying cryptographic signatures associated with DIDs, parties can ensure the authenticity and integrity of messages, mitigating the risk of MitM attacks.

 **Note:** Security Considerations section ensures the ITN DID Method Security considerations comply with [W3C DID Method Security Requirements](https://w3c.github.io/did-core/#security-requirements)